GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Numerical benchmarks

 where $\langle\langle\Phi\rangle\rangle$ denotes the flux-surface average of $\Phi$.
 In \cref{fig:lin_adiab} we show normalized growth rates (top panel) and real frequencies (bottom) as a function of the normalized binormal wavenumber $k_y \rho_i$. \GX results are shown with open blue circles connected by dashed lines, while results from GS2 are shown with yellow squares.
 The agreement between the two codes is very good across the range of unstable $k_y$ values.
 Here we included a small amount of collisions in both codes to provide velocity-space regularization, taking the normalized ion collision frequency to be $\nu_{ii} = 10^{-2} \, v_{ti}/a$.
 Hyper-collisions are not used in \GX in this case.

-We next make linear comparisons using kinetic electrons between \GX, GS2, and stella. \cref{fig:lin_kin}a shows normalized growth rates and real frequencies as a function of $k_y \rho_i$ at ion scales in the electrostatic limit, with $\beta_\mathrm{ref}=10^{-5}$ (we retain electromagnetic fluctuations even at low $\beta$ to alleviate the timestep restriction from the electrostatic $\omega_H$ mode \citep{lee1987gyrokinetic}).
+We next make linear comparisons using kinetic electrons between \GX, GS2, and stella. \cref{fig:lin_kin}a shows normalized growth rates and real frequencies as a function of $k_y \rho_i$ at ion scales in the electrostatic limit, with $\beta_\mathrm{ref}=10^{-5}$ (we retain electromagnetic fluctuations even at low $\beta$ to alleviate the timestep restriction from the electrostatic $\omega_H$ mode \citep{lee1987}).
 In this case we take $\nu_{ee} = 10^{-2} \, v_{ti}/a$ and $\nu_{ii} = 1.65\times 10^{-4} \, v_{ti}/a$; for best comparison with \GX, we use the stella's Dougherty collision model option, even though stella also includes a more accurate Fokker-Planck collision operator (which produces results that agree even more closely with GS2 in this case).
 Hyper-collisions were again not used in \GX.
 We observe excellent agreement between \GX and stella for the ITG branch $(\omega>0)$, but the agreement is not as good for the trapped-electron-mode (TEM) branch $(\omega<0)$.
 If there is a weakness in our scheme it is accurately capturing linear TEM instability, which requires resolving sharp trapped-passing boundaries in velocity space (which is not optimal in $v_\parallel,\mu$ coordinates) and is sensitive to the details of the collision operator (our Dougherty model collision operator is not as accurate as the collision operators in other standard gyrokinetic codes like GS2).
 Indeed, even getting this level of agreement required 128 Hermite modes in \GX (for more resolution details, see \cref{app:resolution}).
-A more detailed study of TEM modes is left to future work, where we will explore more accurate collision operators and methods to enhance convergence.
-We also show growth rates and frequencies as a function of $k_y \rho_i$ at electron scales in \cref{fig:lin_kin}b, again in the electrostatic limit.
+A more detailed study of TEM modes is left to future work, where we will explore more accurate collision operators and methods to enhance convergence. { Note that \citet{Frei2021,Frei2022a} have demonstrated the success of the Laguerre-Hermite method in resolving TEM modes with a more accurate collision operator.} We also show growth rates and frequencies as a function of $k_y \rho_i$ at electron scales in \cref{fig:lin_kin}b, again in the electrostatic limit.
 There is once again strong agreement between \GX and GS2 for these electron-temperature-gradient (ETG) modes.